 Due to the range of responsibilities handled by an IAS officer and also due to the high level of expertise that they have to maintain throughout their careers, the government provides the IAS officers with a lot of discretionary powers as well as privileges.
 Apart from this, they enjoy a high social position due to the services they perform for the society.
 IAS officers are able to use their powers and privileges to bring positive impact on a lot of people’s lives.

-How to become an IAS officer?
+How to Become an IAS Officer?

-Lifestyle of an IAS officer
+The Lifestyle of an IAS Officer

-The lifestyle of an IAS officer is enviable, facilities provided to an IAS officer is far more and better than the perks that one gets in a private job.
-The salary and the perquisites make the IAS quite an attractive proposition.
-But, as clichéd as it sounds, with great power comes great responsibility!
-The functions of an IAS officer vary throughout his/her career.
-Starting from the general administration of a district, it can encompass policy-making, implementation of governmental policies at various levels, heading various departments and PSUs, implementation of developmental schemes, and advising government on various matters.
-The topmost position an IAS officer can aspire to is that of the Cabinet Secretary.
-The Cabinet Secretary is one of the senior advisors to the Prime Minister of the country and he reports directly to the PM.
-He acts as the chief coordinator of the central government.
+An IAS Officer handles a wide range of responsibilities.
+Starting from the general administration of a district, an IAS Officer’s career takes them to policy making, implementation of government policies, heading various public service organisations, managing certain public sector undertakings, implementation of developmental policies and advising the government in various matters.
+The topmost position that an IAS officer can attain is that of the Cabinet Secretary.
+The Cabinet Secretary is one of the senior advisors to the Prime Minister of India and acts as the chief coordinator of the government.
 The salaries and hierarchies of an IAS officer’s career depend on the rank and years of experience.